oracle/graal/compiler/docs/Debugging.md

 }
 ```

 The `debug.log` statement will send output to the console if `CodeInstall` is matched by the `-Dgraal.Log` option.
-The matching logic for this option is described in [DebugFilter](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/DebugFilter.java#L31-L82).
+The matching logic for this option is implemented in [DebugFilter](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/DebugFilter.java#L31-L82) and documented in the [Dump help message](../src/org.graalvm.compiler.debug/src/org/graalvm/compiler/debug/doc-files/DumpHelp.txt).
 As mentioned in the javadoc, the same matching logic also applies to the `-Dgraal.Dump`, `-Dgraal.Time`, `-Dgraal.Count` and `-Dgraal.TrackMemUse` options.

 Since `DebugContext` objects are thread local, they need to be passed around as parameters.
 For convenience, they may be available from objects such as a `Graph` or a `Node` but care needs to be taken when such objects can be exposed to multiple threads.